-A new bridge described as a ‘feat of engineering’ will open this week, making use of the most modern in finger expansion joints.
+A new bridge described as a ‘feat of engineering’ will open this week, potentially making use of the latest developments in finger expansion joints.

 On the day of the ceremony celebrations and events will commence at both sides of the bridge, with special appearances, speeches and music.

 Nicola Sturgeon spoke to BBC News and said: “Importantly, this celebratory event will recognise the thousands of people who have been involved in the construction of the new bridge … The Queensferry Crossing is a symbol of a confident, forward-looking Scotland.”

 Since the plans were unveiled in 2007, over 15,000 people have played a part in the make-up of the bridge and it has provided the local area with around 1,200 new jobs.
 The grand opening has attracted a large amount of tourists from around the world, with 250,000 applying for tickets to attend.